Smart Meter In Foreground Scaled

 If you use and charge medical and disability equipment at home, you could:

-• check with your supplier that you are on the best tariff for your situation
+• check with your supplier that you are on the best tariff for your situation, such as Economy 7

 • see if you can get financial help from your supplier

 If you use an oxygen concentrator at home, you can get a rebate for the electricity it uses.
-Call the Electricity Rebates (BOC Home Oxygen Service) Patient Service Centre on freephone 0800 136 603, or the Electricity Refund (Air Liquide Healthcare) rebate team on freephone 0800 781 9939.
+Call:

-It costs around £4 per day to heat a whole home, but just 2-4p per hour to heat a person with an electric blanket, so it’s an incredibly energy-efficient way to help with energy bills and stay cosy.
+It costs around £4 a day to heat a whole home, but as little as 2–4p an hour to heat a person with an electric blanket, so it’s an incredibly energy-efficient way to help with energy bills and stay cosy.

-If you cannot afford to buy one, both OVO Energy and Octopus Energy are offering free electric blankets to their UK customers this winter.
+If you cannot afford to buy one, both OVO Energy and Octopus Energy are currently offering free electric blankets to eligible UK customers this winter.

 OVO Energy's free electric blanket

-If you’re an OVO or Boost customer, you can apply online for the supplier’s customer support package, which includes free energy-saving products, such as electric throws and mattress toppers.
+If you’re an OVO or Boost customer, you can apply online for the supplier’s Extra Support package, which includes free energy-saving products, such as electric throws and mattress toppers.

 Octopus Energy's free electric blanket